VCityTeam/UD-SV/Devel/citygml-ade-versioning.md

 The above notions of versions, transactions and version transitions introduced in CityGML 3.0 have been further extended in [[Samuel 2020]](https://hal.archives-ouvertes.fr/hal-02454953/file/article.pdf).

+Scenarios are used to represent a sequence of changes to one or more city objects. [[Samuel 2020]](https://hal.archives-ouvertes.fr/hal-02454953/file/article.pdf) introduced the concept of space, which is a collection of one or more scenarios.
+A consensus space has only one scenario, which represents the official scenario of the urban evolution or the evolution of urban objects.
+Proposition space, on the other hand may have zero or more scenario, with each scenario is a proposed scenario of changes.
+Proposition space is particularly useful when the researchers wish to propose hypotheses related to urban evolution.

 ![image](https://user-images.githubusercontent.com/8275121/150520355-642a9511-7dce-4940-9a91-b8edf13d4684.png)

 ## See also